How to Write Great Fight Scenes

 Atlas.
 From the Streets to the Ring: A Son’s Struggle to Become a Man, by Teddy Atlas and Peter Alson.

 There’s nothing unusual about advising someone to read up on a subject.
-But there’s another benefit to absorbing technical information about fighting – – you’ll find out how you feel about fighting.
+But there’s another benefit to absorbing technical information about fighting - you’ll find out how you feel about fighting.
 Maybe you’ll discover that the mechanics of fighting bore you.
 Or fascinate you.
 Or make you wince.
 These realizations will inform how you want to write your fight scenes.

-4. Get the Facts Right.
-It’s always disheartening to read fight scenes where a huge amount of damage is inflicted and the victim pretty much shrugs it off.
-For instance, let’s consider the reality of the common punch to the jaw.
+Too many writers ignore the damage inflicted during a fight.
+It's disheartening to read fight scenes where a huge amount of damage is inflicted and the victim pretty much shrugs it off.

 Everything in the fight scene has to happen in a way consistent with your characters’ personalities, attitudes, and capabilities.
 The more interesting the character, the more interesting the fight.
 If you find your character in a clichéd fight, you probably have a clichéd character.

 For example, the first fight in my new book begins with my protagonist, James Beck, running away from an opponent who is bigger, stronger, and tougher.
 Not because Beck is a coward, but because he is a master at strategy.
-Making the fight true to Beck’s character made it a more interesting fight, and in turn helped reveal more of his character.
+Making the fight true to Beck’s character made it a more interesting fight, and in turn helped reveal more of his personality.

 Now that might sound like the beginning of a cliché.
 But when we finally see Choo Choo in action, it’s in a scene where he and his partner are about to torture someone to get important information.
 Choo Choo’s partner tells him to hit the guy with a “starter punch”.